Growing Raspberries made easy! Follow this Gardening Advice on planting and pruning raspberries and choose from these suggested raspberry varieties.

 Another consideration to think about when growing raspberries is raising the bed.
 Raised beds in raspberry patches help you go eliminate the one problem that you can end up with, which seems to be root rot.
 Raspberry plants don't like overly soggy ground and they do end up with problems if they are stuck in wet ground for a period of time in soggy weather.

-A two foot tall raised bed is plenty of room for your raspberry bushes to stay a little drier.
+A two foot tall raised bed is plenty of room for your bushes to stay a little drier.
 Fill it with good topsoil, but blend it with some sand, about four parts soil to one part sand which is mingled with some manure and peat is best.
 Raspberries like a less acidic soil as well so if you're in an area that has a prolific amount of hardwoods, you're probably going to find that your berries will give you a better return if you add a little lime.

 Raspberries tend to be fairly hardy but they do have some limitations.
 One caution to bear in mind is that to avoid an issue which is known as verticillium wilt you should never plant raspberries in any area where you have grown potatoes or tomatoes.
 They carry the disease and can spread it to your new raspberry patch.

 You are definitely going to find that the birds love your new gardening attempts.
-If you are serious about your raspberries, draping them with bird netting will stop that problem in a hurry, but many people simply let them take part of the crop.
+If you are serious about your berries, draping them with bird netting will stop that problem in a hurry, but many people simply let them take part of the crop.